JaggleSearch/orangemn6.github.io-old-site/_posts/2020-9-23-Xubuntu-i3-Guide.md

 sudo apt-get install libi3ipc-glib
 ```

-(The details of this source are found here.)
 Installing individual sources like this should be done rarely.
 There is a slight security risk, and it can slow down apt updates